Maintenance Requirements by System and Appliance

 What maintenance is required for a home warranty?

 Most home warranty contracts in 2026 require homeowners to perform routine upkeep on all covered systems and appliances in line with manufacturer recommendations.
 This typically includes annual professional HVAC servicing (with some providers preferring spring and fall tune-ups), regular filter replacements every 1 to 3 months, annual water heater flushing, appliance cleaning per manufacturer guidelines, and periodic inspection of plumbing and electrical systems.
-The exact requirements vary by provider, so always review your specific contract.
+The exact requirements vary by provider, so always review your specific contract for language referencing "proper maintenance" or "manufacturer's specifications."

 Can a home warranty company deny a claim for lack of maintenance?

-Yes, this is one of the most common reasons claims get denied in 2025 and 2026.
-When a technician is dispatched, they assess not just what failed but why it failed.
+Yes.
+Lack of maintenance accounts for roughly 13% of denials in the 2026 This Old House survey, and provider-level data pushes that number as high as 24%.
+When a technician is dispatched, they assess not just what failed but why.
 If they determine the failure was caused by neglect or improper upkeep, the warranty company has grounds to deny the claim under the contract's maintenance exclusion.
 The denial is typically specific to that item and doesn't void your entire policy, but you will pay out of pocket for that repair.

 What documentation should I keep for my home warranty?

 Keep dated invoices from all professional service visits (including the technician's license number), a maintenance log showing what was done and when, appliance manuals with model and serial numbers, dated photographs of maintenance work, your full warranty contract, and all written correspondence with your provider.
 Store records both digitally and physically, and upload them to your provider's claims portal if available.
-Because claims can arise years after maintenance was performed, retain records indefinitely.
+Because 2026 providers increasingly request maintenance history going back 1 to 3 years for HVAC and other major systems, retain records indefinitely.

 What is the difference between routine maintenance and a covered repair under a home warranty?

 Routine maintenance is preventive care that is entirely the homeowner's responsibility, such as changing filters, cleaning coils, and scheduling professional tune-ups.
-A covered repair, by contrast, is an unexpected breakdown of a covered component due to normal wear and tear, which the warranty company pays for after your service fee.
+A covered repair, by contrast, is an unexpected breakdown of a covered component due to normal wear and tear, which the warranty company pays for after your service fee (averaging about $108 per visit in 2026).
 The critical distinction is causation: if a breakdown is traced back to a maintenance failure, the warranty company can reclassify what would otherwise be a covered repair as a denied claim.

 Do I need a home inspection to keep my home warranty valid?